zerodev1200/PrinterSetting/README.md

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/zerodev1200/PrinterSetting/blob/master/LICENSE)
 This is a library for changing the output size and orientation of printer.

+Ver2.3.0.0
+-Removed dependencies on System.Drawing.Common and System.Management.
+And Extensions methods now use Win32API.

 Ver2.2.1.0
 -Removed .net5.0 from target framework
 -Referenced packages changed and reorganized